sinhaparth5/code-healer/README.md

 # 1. AutoFix analyzes the code (SQL injection detected)
 # 2. Searches Slack for similar fixes
 # 3. Creates PR with fix
-# 4. Posts to Slack: "🤖 Fixed SQL injection in app.py"
+# 4. Posts to Slack: "Fixed SQL injection in app.py"
 ```

 ---

-## 📊 What AutoFix Catches
+## What AutoFix Catches

 | Category | Examples |
 |----------|----------|